Tutorials

 And run the solvers on the new data set.

-sparkle run solvers
+sparkle run solvers --performance-data

-sparkle wait
+sparkle jobs

 Now we can train a selector based on these features.